mox692/tokio/proposal.en.md

 Alternatively, we can reduce contention by sharding the ring (i.e.assigning a dedicated ring per worker thread).
 There are several potential approaches to this:

-* Encode the `uring`'s array index into `mio::Token` as part of a bit field
-* Include the shard index in the `userdata` field of `io_uring`

-However, this comes at the cost of increased implementation complexity.
+* Store a data structure dedicated to io_uring inside mio's `Token`, and keep the shard_id (index of the worker) in that data structure.
+* Give each worker thread its own io_uring driver (submissions and completions happen within the worker thread.)

-A reasonable strategy might be to start with a single global ring and introduce sharding as a follow-up.
+We can probably start with a single global ring, and then work on sharding as a follow-up.

-This approach was adopted in my experimental implementation, and so far it has been working well.

 # Drawbacks